erthward/geonomics/docs/source/overview.rst

 Model Overview
 """"""""""""""
-As you're reading, this conceptual diagram should be a useful reference.
+As you're reading, you may want to refer to the :ref:`Conceptual Diagram` as a useful reference.
 The primary data structures are depicted in the central image.
 Most of the key operations are depicted in the cycle of four corner boxes.